romnn/microgpusim/WIP.md

   - DONE: rename crates and github repo
   - DONE: write trait for tag array
   - SKIP: publish to crates.io
+  - SKIP: xtask task for converting traces? or do that in the validation component

 - TODO: